 In this article we will be taking a deeper look at DOT inspections and what to expect when you get one.
 Everyone with a CDL has to deal with these so you better be prepared for when it happens to you so you don’t end up getting fined or put out of service.
 The Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA) has a policy to conduct annual inspections of commercial motor vehicles.
 The main purpose behind these inspections is to ensure highway safety by making sure all CMV or commercial motor vehicles are in good condition and have the proper equipment needed.
-We will be looking closely at what you should expect during a DOT inspection, what the various levels of DOT inspections are, as well as what measures you can and should take to better prepare for a DOT inspection.
+We will be looking closely at what you should expect during a DOT inspection, what the various levels of DOT inspections are, as well as what measures you can and should take to be prepared as a truck driver for a DOT inspection

 What to Expect During a DOT Inspection